A blockchain is a way of structuring a collection of digital signatures.

 If you own any cryptocurrencies, you may benefit from careful planning.
 It’s easier than it sounds!

-With disintermediation comes reduced support and increased risks of personal compromise.
-In a public context, there is no backup plan or password reset.
+With disintermediation comes reduced support and increased risk of personal compromise.
+In public blockchains such as Bitcoin or Ethereum, there is no backup plan or password reset.
 If you drop your wallet on the sidewalk, you lose your money.
-Similarly, if you don’t look after your house keys or private keys, it could result in being irrevocably locked out.
+Similarly, if you don’t look after your private keys, it could result in being irrevocably locked out.